 - Conspiring with other individuals to get the federal government to pay for a false or fraudulent claim

 - Intentionally using false records or statements to avoid satisfying a financial obligation or transmit property to the federal government

 - Overcharging for goods and services provided by government contracts

 - Marketing or promoting drugs or medical devices for uses that have not been approved by the FDA

-If the evidence presented is strong, and your qui tam lawyer has successfully presented your case, you may be entitled to a sizeable compensation.
-Specifically, you may receive a “relator’s share” of the amount the government recovers.
-The amounts can vary, depending on whether or not the Department of Justice (DOJ) gets involved with the case.
-If the DOJ does intervene, you can expect anywhere from 10 to 15 percent, and up to 25 to 30 percent if you pursue the matter privately.
+If the evidence presented is strong, and if the plaintiff’s qui tam lawyer has successfully presented the case, a plaintiff may be entitled to a sizeable compensation.
+Specifically, the plaintiff may receive a “relator’s share” of the amount the government recovers.
+The amounts can vary, depending on whether or not the government intervenes in the case.
+If the government does intervene, a plaintiff can expect anywhere from 10 to 15 percent of the recovery, and up to 25 to 30 percent if the matter is pursued without the government’s assistance.
 The plaintiff will only receive compensation if the government recovers money from the lawsuit, and the plaintiff’s recovery is determined by a settlement or court judgment.

 If you have evidence of a fraudulent action taken against the government and are considering filing a qui tam action under the False Claims Act, you must do so within the statute of limitations.
 The statute of limitations for a qui tam action is within three years of the date when facts relevant to the course of action are known or reasonably should have been known, or within six years of when the violation is committed, whichever date comes later.